d12frosted/elpa-mirror/melpa/soccer-readme.txt

-soccer-results-last	        Result of the last match soccer-results-last-5	Results of the last 5 matches soccer-results-full-in-org	Full list of results in org file soccer-table                Full Ranking table soccer-table-top-4          Ranking table with top 4 teams soccer-table-bottom-4       Ranking table with bottom 4 teams
+soccer-results-last	        Result of the last match soccer-results-last-5	Results of the last 5 matches soccer-results-full-in-org	Full list of results in org file soccer-table                 Full Ranking table soccer-table-top-4           Ranking table with top 4 teams soccer-table-bottom-4        Ranking table with bottom 4 teams soccer-scorecard             Scorecard of a match